chebfun/chebsite/docs/functions/chebfun2/potential.md

 ---
-title: """potential"""
+title: "potential"
 layout: function-reference-item
-class_name: """chebfun2"""
+class_name: "chebfun2"
-function_name: """potential"""
+function_name: "potential"
-snippet: """2D vector potential of a CHEBFUN2."""
+snippet: "2D vector potential of a CHEBFUN2."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- POTENTIAL  2D vector potential of a CHEBFUN2.
+<pre class="help-text"> POTENTIAL  2D vector potential of a CHEBFUN2.
     G = POTENTIAL(F) where F is a CHEBFUN2 returns a vector-valued CHEBFUN2V
     with two components such that F = curl(G).